 The distinction made above between "money" and "assets denominated in the money of account" is not so novel as it appears to be to the modern reader.
-Einaudi [1953] offered a detailed examination of the history of a concept variously termed "imaginary money", "ideal money", "political money", "moneta numeraria", "money of account", or "ghost money".
-He traces this concept from the sixteenth century through the eighteenth century; one can find similar ideas in the current century in the works of Cipolla [1956; 1976].
-An "imaginary money" is a money of account, commonly called a "pound" throughout Europe, that never changes much in value.
-As Einaudi correctly argues (and as I will discuss in more detail below), this money of account "grew almost spontaneously out of men's habit of keeping accounts in monetary units".
-[Einaudi 1953, p.
-233] As the ghost money frequently remained uncoined, it certainly could not fulfill that function of money orthodoxy takes as paramount: medium of exchange.
+Einaudi (1953) offered a detailed examination of the history of a concept variously termed "imaginary money," "ideal money," "political money," "moneta numeraria," or "ghost money."
+He traces this concept from the sixteenth century through the eighteenth century; one can find similar ideas in the works of Cipolla (1956; 1976).
+An "imaginary money" is a money of account, commonly called a "pound" throughout Europe, which never changes much in value.
+Einaudi argues this money of account "grew almost spontaneously out of men's habit of keeping accounts in monetary units" (Einaudi 1953, p.
+233).
+As the ghost money frequently remained uncoined, it certainly could not fulfill that function of money orthodoxy takes as paramount: medium of exchange.
 Instead, the ghost money was the unit of account, the social measure of economic value, the unit in which debts were measured, and the unit in which exchange rates of all media of exchange were calculated.

 For example, Einaudi shows that in the eighteenth century, the duchy of Milan used 51 different coins and 50 different monetary units.
-The value of each of these, however, was always determined relative to the livre (pound) money of account (which was not one of the coined units).
-[Einaudi 1953, p.
-243] If one of these coins were debased (by clipping or through reduction of the amount of precious metals used in coinage), prices of commodities would rise in terms of this particular coin but not in terms of the ghost money.
+The value of each of these, however, was always determined relative to the livre (pound) money of account (which was not one of the coined units) (Einaudi 1953, p.
+243).
+If one of these coins were debased, prices of commodities would rise in terms of this particular coin but not in terms of the ghost money.
 This means, of course, that commodity prices (in addition to values of media of exchange) were actually denominated in terms of the livre money of account.
 As another example, the Bank of Amsterdam, reputed to be the prototype for the Bank of England, issued no notes and made no loans, but merely offered depositors clearing house payment services in terms of an "imaginary" national money of account.
-Similarly, the lira di banco was a unit of account, valued in equivalent gold weight units, created by giro banks to provide invariable terms for bank liabilities used by members of the "giro payment society".
-[Wray 1990]
+Similarly, the lira di banco was a unit of account, valued in equivalent gold weight units, created by giro banks to provide invariable terms for bank liabilities used by members of the "giro payment society" (Wray 1990).